IDKMan39/IDKMan39/README.md

 - Games such as Chess, Checkers, and 2048 with custom graphical user interfaces and logic.
 - Image manipulation using the Pillow Python library.

-Play the below video to see some of my projects:
+Play the image below to see some of my projects:

 [![Intro Video Compilation](https://img.youtube.com/vi/Kp2KPuOj_I8/0.jpg)](https://www.youtube.com/watch?v=Kp2KPuOj_I8)